 Indecisiveness is a condition that comes under the purview of personality disorders.
 It is to be noted that personality disorders do not signify any kind of neuro-chemical imbalance or any psychiatric condition, but it is a term used to signify relatively permanent patterns of behaviours of some individuals.

-Indecisiveness may also stem from a perfectionistic tendency in some people, which makes them go after making the ‘perfect decision’.
+Indecisiveness may also stem from a tendency towards perfectionism, which makes some people go after making the ‘perfect decision’.
 No decision can be perfect, since every decision is a weighted average of the pros and cons, but such perfectionist people are unable to sit quiet with such incongruence.
 Hence, for them, decision making is a scrupulous process, in which, they must follow each step minutely and accurately.
 This often prolongs the decision making process and leads to burn out of resources.
 Ultimately, they suffer from chronic indecisiveness.

 It is said that the essence of human life lies with the capacity to ‘choose’.
 This freedom to choose to do what we want, gives our life a meaning and it further helps us to define our purpose of living.
 This purpose gives clarity to our thoughts and feelings, and further refines our ability to make decisions in line with our designated purpose of life.